BLACK HOLE BODY PIERCING

 What does it mean to me, the client?

-To be a member of the APP, a studio and the piercers themselves must meet and/or exceed strict APP Member Requirements (https://www.safepiercing.org/membership_requirements.php), such as stocking a specific quality of jewelry, staying up-to-date on CPR, First Aid, and Blood Borne Pathogens training, running spore tests on all sterilization equipment, and more!
+To be a member of the APP, a studio and the piercers themselves must meet and/or exceed strict APP Member Requirements, such as stocking a specific quality of jewelry, staying up-to-date on CPR, first aid, and blood-borne pathogens training, running spore tests on all sterilization equipment, and more!

-Needless to say, if you see a studio employing members of the APP, you know you’re in good hands and being taken care of staff members who care.
-Every single employee of Black Hole Body Piercing are either Associate or Business members that adhere to the APP guidelines and keep their education on body piercing up to date!
+If you see a studio employing APP members, you know you’re in the hands of staff members who care.
+Every Black Hole Body Piercing employee is either an APP Associate or Business Member, adhering to the guidelines and staying up-to-date on their education.

 Copyright 2021 | Privacy Policy